-This easy oven-baked Roasted Sweet Potatoes, Apples, and Cranberries casserole recipe is one of those go-to dishes that you will be making over and over.
-This is a simple, tasty, and healthy side dish, and these potatoes are sweet and savory and full of delicious fall flavors everyone loves.
+Baked Sweet Potato Slices are baked with sweet apples and tart cranberries for a simple, tasty, and healthy side dish.
+These potatoes are sweet and savory and full of delicious fall flavors everyone loves.

 🍠 The Goodness of Sweet Potatoes

-Cinnamon -there are many types of cinnamon, pick your favorite, but make sure it is fresh and flavorful
+- Cinnamon -there are many types of ground cinnamon, pick your favorite, but make sure it is fresh and flavorful

-Maple Syrup -sweetens this dish so make sure to use maple syrup with good flavor.
+- Maple Syrup -sweetens this dish so make sure to use pure maple syrup with good flavor.

 How to roast sweet potatoes

 Step 1.
-With a vegetable peeler, peel and then cut the sweet potatoes in half then slice them into half-moon shapes.
-If you don’t peel the potatoes for this recipe the peel will just fall off and not look too pretty, so I do suggest peeling the potatoes.
+With a, peel and then cut the sweet potatoes in half then slice them into half-moon shape pieces.
+If you don't peel the potatoes for this recipe the peel will just fall off and not look too pretty, so I do suggest peeling the potatoes.

 Step 2.
-No need to peel the apples, just wash them, and then cut them into quarters and slice.
+No need to peel the apples, just wash them, and then cut them into quarters, and then slice them.

 Step 3.
 Add the sweet potatoes, apples, cranberries, maple syrup, cinnamon, sage, olive oil, and salt to a large mixing bowl, and stir to incorporate all the ingredients.
 When adding the sage, you need to break it up by rubbing the sage between your fingers to make smaller pieces.

 Step 4.
-Pour all the ingredients into a greased baking pan and bake at 350 degrees F. for 45 minutes, stirring occasionally.
+Pour all the ingredients into a greased medium-sized baking dish or casserole dish and bake at 350 degrees F. for 45 minutes, stirring occasionally.